luhaitao0626/create-crud-template/README.md

       type: "input", // specify element to show the property value
       label: "entity", // the label of property, used in table header
       required: true, // whether this property is required
-      editable: true, // whether this property is editable
+      editable: true, // INSTRUCTION: if you are editing a row, editable will control this field is editable or not.
-      query: true, // whether this property is quariable },
+      query: true, // INSTRUCTION: whether this property is quariable, if you set query as true, it will appear in the search bar.
+    },
     age: {
       prop: Number,